 So you’re going on a trip, how fun!
-May it be for leisure or work, a nice, functional piece of luggage will help to make your journey smooth and comfortable.
+May it be for leisure or work, a nice, functional piece of durable luggage to bring onboard will help to make your journey smooth and comfortable.

 How then would you know which is the carry-on luggage that will best fit your needs?
 Is a backpack, a duffel bag or a suitcase what you want with you onboard?
 Wheels or no wheels?
 And even more important, how will you know which size is allowed for the luggage you want to take with you in the cabin?

 Let’s sort all this out one step at a time, and at the same time have a first glimpse at some of the brands and products available.
-At the end you’ll find the full carry-on luggage reviews of the best available products.
+Right at top you’ll find links to the full carry-on luggage reviews of the best available products.
 Ready?
 Ok then, let’s go!

 Read the full article, or click below on the parts you’re most interested in.